Sega Rally Revo: Cars and tracks

 There are 34 vehicles in total, which are divided into 3 groups: Premier Class (4WD cars), Modified Class (2WD and Super 2000 cars) and Master Class (mostly classic rally cars).
 There are also several bonus cars—such as Dakar rally types, hill climbers, buggies, etc.—in every class, which can be unlocked with points by progressing through Championship Mode, plus one overall bonus car unlocked at the 100% completion of Championship Mode.
 The (non-bonus) cars each have 3 different liveries.
 There are also two setups for every car: off-road, for better grip on loose surfaces, and tarmac, for a higher top speed and more grip on hard surfaces.
 The different environments each feature three tracks (some of which can also be raced in reverse direction and/or at a different time of day), except for the bonus environment Lakeside which features only a single race track and is again unlocked by progressing through Championship Mode.

 Release date

 Sega Rally Revo was released in 2007, September 28 in Europe and September 27 in Australia.
 A demo was released on Xbox Live on September 18 and on the PlayStation Network on September 20.
 The PC Demo was released September 28.
 The US PC release date was originally scheduled for October 30, but was pushed back until November 19.
-The game has now been made available in all regions.
+The game has since been made unavailable anywhere, due to the time-limited nature of real world car licensing.